 Cut off old hellebore leaves to stop disease and to show off fresh new flowers.

 Dead head daffodils by cutting flower stems to the base but let foliage remain to help build up energy stores in the bulb.
-They’ll also benefit from a liquid feed every other week and try to avoid them drying out for a month or so.
+This reduces the chance of them coming back blind (without flower) next year.
+Without deadheading the plant will put all its energy into producing seeds instead.
+However, wild varieties such as Narcissus obvallaris can be left to spread by self-seeding.
+Daffodils will also benefit from a liquid feed every other week and try to avoid them drying out for a month or so.

 Prune outdoor fuchsias back to one or two buds on each shoot, ie about four inches above ground level cutting to just above a pair of buds.
 This will encourage new shoots.

 Cut back cornus and salix which are grown for colourful winter stems .